sowla/useR2019-materials/README.md

 **Links to materials from tutorials (and hopefully talks) from useR 2019**

-Please feel free to make a pull request, add an issue, or tweet [\@s_owla](https://twitter.com/s_owla) :)
+Thanks to everyone who contributed to this list, especially Please feel free to make a pull request, add an issue, or tweet [\@s_owla](https://twitter.com/s_owla) :)